'Be anxious for nothing..." ~Philippians 4:6

 “Good Morning.

-My father, was a patient at Inova Mt.
-Vernon from Tuesday, October 17 until Saturday, October 28.
 I am writing to request a copy of his discharge papers, to include the wound care instructions given to the Rehab Center.

-Three days ago, he was transferred to ___________Rehabilitation Center.
-At Inova, I believe, great strides had been made by Dr. Tabari, Dr. Anand, Dr. Rahmanian and others to restore circulation in his leg, isolate the infection in his gangrenous left foot, and slow further deterioration.
-I want to thank you for your part in that outcome.
+At Inova, I believe, great strides had been made by Dr. Tabari, Dr. Anand, Dr. Rahmanian, and others, to restore circulation in his leg, isolate the infection in his gangrenous left foot, and slow further deterioration.

 I also want to do all I can to ensure that your work was not in vain.

-I visited my father at _________late morning yesterday, October 30 and was horrified to find his sheet stained.
-Someone had put a sock (no-slip footie) directly onto his wounded, un-bandaged foot.
-No one could confirm to me exactly when or why this was done except to suggest that the foot needed to be "covered," during his physical therapy session.
-The sock evidently adhered to my father's wound because he cried out in pain while a nurse removed it.
-The CNA simply stood there dumbfounded not knowing what to do.
+No one could confirm to me exactly when, or why this was done, except to suggest that the foot needed to be "covered," during his physical therapy session.
+The sock evidently adhered to my father's wound, because he cried out in pain while a nurse removed it.

-When deciding what facility to send my father to, __________was chosen over a much more conveniently located facility because, although we were told that we could not be steered to any particular place, it was “exceptional”.
-When my father was admitted to __________, I was assured that the staff would continue the wound care protocol followed by Inova through the weekend, and that __________’s wound doctor would assess the injury on Monday.
+When my father was admitted to __________, I was assured that the staff would continue the wound care protocol followed by Inova, through the weekend, and that __________’s wound doctor would assess the injury on Monday.

-I observed Inova's Dr. Yoon's treatment of the foot; how he took great pains to cut away any dead skin that would create pockets where fluid would gather.
-Each day at Inova, I observed twice daily application of Betadine and gauze bandaging.
-My father was also wearing the blue boots to protect his feet and heels.
+At Inova, I observed Dr. Yoon's treatment of the foot; how he took great pains to cut away any dead skin that would create pockets where fluid would gather.
+Each day at Inova, I observed twice daily application of Betadine, and gauze bandaging.

-At __________, to lift the tight bedding and see him wearing a footie, and see his blue boots lying at the foot of his sleeping roommate's bed was extremely disheartening.
-He'd had no breakfast, and had not been showered.
+At __________, to lift the tight bedding and see him wearing a mere footie, and see his blue boots lying at the foot of his sleeping roommate's bed, was extremely disheartening.

-I understand that each facility and doctor may exercise discretion in recommending and administering treatment, but I could not have anticipated __________’s wound doctor simply leaving the foot uncovered and unprotected, or the PT expecting the foot to bear weight.
-It departs entirely from Inova's protocol which had been demonstrably successful over the past weeks.
-The only explanation I've received in response to my questions is that __________ has its own doctors, nurses and plan of care.
+I understand that each facility and doctor may exercise discretion in recommending and administering treatment, but I could not have anticipated __________’s wound doctor simply leaving the foot uncovered and unprotected, nor the PT expecting the foot to bear weight.

-My father's Foley catheter bag was lying flat next to his foot on the bed.
+My father's Foley catheter bag was lying flat, next to his foot, on the bed.

-In addition, I could not believe my eyes when I saw a dog running through the lobby.
 When a cat followed the dietician into my father's room, I was informed that the animals "lived there".
 "Oh.
 You don't like cats?
 Are you allergic?
 Is he allergic?
-I just won't let him come into this room, then".
+I just won't let him come into this room, then", the dietician said.

-The only thing that seemed clear to everyone at __________was that my father not be resuscitated should his condition worsen.
+The only thing that seemed clear to everyone at __________, was that my father not be resuscitated, should his condition worsen.

 In view of the above, in your professional opinion, is there ANY basis for him to be readmitted to Inova at this time?